 Gross misconduct is the committing of an act which renders it inadvisable for the employee to be allowed to remain at work.
-Any employee suspected of committing an act of gross misconduct, as indicated in the list below, will be suspended with full pay pending investigation.
+Any employee suspected of committing an act of gross misconduct, as indicated in the list below, may be suspended (with full pay) pending investigation.

-If, after proper investigation, it is decided that the employee has committed an act of gross misconduct or if the act is admitted by the employee, they will be dismissed without further warning, unless there are mitigating circumstances.
-The disciplinary procedure must be followed in all cases.
+If, after proper investigation (and a disciplinary hearing has been held), it is decided that the employee has committed an act of gross misconduct (or if the act is admitted by the employee) they will be dismissed without further warning, unless there are mitigating circumstances which may justify a lesser sanction (to be exercised at the sole discretion of the Academy Trust).

+This Policy must be followed in all cases.

-The lists of examples below are not intended to be exclusive or exhaustive and offences of a similar gravity will receive the same treatment.
+The lists of examples below are not intended to be exclusive or exhaustive and offences of a similar gravity will receive the same (or similar) treatment.
+All matters will be considered on a case by case basis.